 1b.
-There are multiple types of map products for the same area
+There are multiple types / scales of maps for the same area

-2. Maps and data layers

-Maps and datasets are composed of layers or themes - 'feature' types are organised in layers e.g. roads, rivers etc..
-There are three (vector) types: points, lines and areas (polygons-GIS)
+2. Maps and data layers Maps and datasets are composed of layers or themes - 'feature' types are organised in layers e.g. roads, rivers etc..
+There are three (vector) types: points, lines and areas (GIS polygons)

-Raster (grid) layers

-In addition to the 3 'feature' types, there are continuous grids (rasters) e.g. for air photos, images, relief models
+Raster (grid) layers In addition to the 3 'feature' types, there are continuous grids (rasters) e.g. for air photos, images, relief models b.
+Special purpose (thematic) Emphasis is placed on a particular element e.g. climate, geology, population density, industry.